Yandy Díaz Player Props: Rays vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 19th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Pirates pitching staff ranks 16th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates have a 3.62 team ERA that ranks ninth among all league pitching staffs.
+- The Pirates have the ninth-ranked team ERA across all league pitching staffs (3.64).

-- Pirates pitchers combine to give up 24 home runs (0.8 per game), the fourth-fewest in the league.
+- Pirates pitchers combine to surrender the fifth-fewest home runs in baseball (26 total, 0.8 per game).

-- Keller (3-0) gets the starting nod for the Pirates in his seventh start of the season.
-He's put together a 3.53 ERA in 35 2/3 innings pitched, with 40 strikeouts.
+- Velasquez gets the start for the Pirates, his seventh of the season.
+He is 4-2 with a 3.06 ERA and 32 strikeouts in 32 1/3 innings pitched.

-- The right-hander's last appearance was on Thursday against the Los Angeles Dodgers, when he went six innings, surrendering two earned runs while giving up five hits.
+- In his most recent time out on Saturday against the Washington Nationals, the right-hander tossed six scoreless innings while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.